 We have tablet scoring.

-Have a look at the whole deal.
+Then take a look at the whole deal.

 In Box and Bath

 In Box, 4 of the 5 EW pairs stopped in 5♣, all making slams as no-one led a spade.
 One EW pair punted 3NT, which (as noted above) scrapes home.

 In Bath, just two pairs punted the club slam, one making and one going off, but several pairs looked for the NT slam, stopping in 4NT – which of course is too high on a spade lead.
 Oops.

 As Trevor will have mentioned, last week's hands came from the EBU's Ebed Sim Pairs.
 If you'd like to read the expert commentary on this hand (and all the others you played) click here.

 After two passes, your RH opponent opens a weak 1NT.
 What do you say with this holding?
 Pass?
 Double?
 2♣?
 3♣?